cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 Each timer has 4 comparators that can act independently, and each comparator generates a 1-bit PWM output.
 Comparator compares the timer counter value with the compare value and, based on the CSR configurations of output mode, generates a PWM output.
 The counter value, end event, and the output event generated in the updown counter are provided as input to the comparator.
-The active, controller reset, and update signals are provided by the Timer controller.
+The active, reset, and update signals are provided by the Timer controller.
-COMP_THRESHOLD and COMP_OP can only be updated and used by the comparator.
-When the update signal is '1'.

 At every positive edge of the clock, when the output event coming out of the updown counter is '1' and the active signal is '1', the comparator checks for the following two internal events that can happen,

-- **(match_event)** is set to '1' when the timer counter value reaches the comparator offset
+- **(match_event)** is set to '1' when the counter value reaches the COMP_THRESHOLD.

 - **(event_2)** set to '1' in the following two scenarios:

   - When the SAWTOOTH bitfield is '1' and the end event is '1'.

-  - When SAWTOOTH is a bitfield of '0' and the timer counter value reaches the COMP_THRESHOLD.
+  - When SAWTOOTH is a bitfield of '0' and the counter value reaches the COMP_THRESHOLD.

+The PWM output ch_x_o[y] is generated (where x = 0 to 3 for Timer0 to Timer3 and y = 0, 1, 2 and 3 referes to 0th, 1st, 2nd and 3rd index of a 4 bit PWM)
 Then, based on the match_event, event_2, and COMP_OP value, the PWM output is generated after the following operation is performed.

 - If COMP_OP value is 3'b000 (OP_SET)

   - If a match_event is high

-    - The PWM output is made high
+    - The PWM output ch_x_o[y] is made high

   - Else, if a match_event is low

-    - The PWM output remains the same.
+    - The PWM output ch_x_o[y] remains the same.

 - If COMP_OP value is 3'b001 (OP_TOGRST)